vimotest/viewmodel-classification/README.md

 * bigger cases, it can be hard to design the ViewModel up front
 * Data-binding is declarative and harder to debug
 * Bindings might be heavier than the objects being bound, which can lead to more memory consumption

+## Aspects not covered by Standard Definition

+* statements about where navigation logic is stored.